Oh My God, Charlie Darwin: Charts and accolades

-Oh My God, Charlie Darwin charted in Belgium for eleven weeks from July to September 2009, peaking at 32nd in the second week, and it charted 89th in the Netherlands in July.
+Oh My God, Charlie Darwin charted in Belgium for eleven weeks from July to September 2009, peaking at 32nd in the second week, and it charted 89th in the Netherlands in July and 76th on the Albums Chart in the United Kingdom in September.
+"Charlie Darwin" peaked at 82nd on the UK's Physical Singles Chart after two weeks in October.
 The Low Anthem won Best New Act at the 21st Boston Music Awards in December 2008.
 At the 22nd Boston Music Awards the following year, Oh My God, Charlie Darwin won Album of the Year, while the Low Anthem and "The Horizon is a Beltway" were nominated for Act of the Year and Best Song of the Year, respectively.
-The Low Anthem placed third for the Uncut Music Award in 2009.
+The album was voted Best Album in The Providence Phoenix in 2009, and the Low Anthem placed third for the Uncut Music Award in 2009.
 Oh My God, Charlie Darwin was ranked 18th on Paste's list of 2008 albums, and WFUV's Vin Scelsa listed among his favorite albums of the year.
 Following its reissue, it appeared on multiple publications' and personalities' year-end lists of 2009, including Magnet (1st), HUMO (2nd), Ottawa Citizen (3rd), Brattleboro Reformer (4th), Paste (4th), Steve McCoy (5th), Billings Gazette (9th), Mojo (12th), The Huffington Post (tied 17th), Uncut (21st), Q (22nd), MusicOMH (30th), The Guardian (41st), WOXY.com (97th), Boston Herald, and The Independent.